Museum of the Western Prairie

-During the last Ice Age, the climate of the region supported animals that would later become extinct, such as the mammoth and mastodon.
+During the last Ice Age, the region’s climate supported animals that would later become extinct, such as the mammoth and mastodon.
 Their remains have been found throughout the area.
 Ancient forms of bison, the ancestors of what were later called “buffalo” in North America, have also been found.
 Archaeological evidence reveals that humans hunted these animals in southwest Oklahoma at least eleven thousand years ago.

 By seven thousand years ago, Paleo-Indians were present in southwest Oklahoma.
 These people were hunters and gatherers who wandered on foot.
-Six thousand years later, permanent settlements were established in some areas and farming began.
-One of the cultures connected with the historical period after European contact developed at this time: that of the Wichita.
+Six thousand years later, permanent settlements were established in some areas, and farming began.
+One of the cultures connected with the period after European contact developed at this time: that of the Wichita.

 The American Civil War (1861–65) heralded a period of tremendous change in the United States.
 Although southwest Oklahoma played no significant role in the conflict, it was directly affected by the events that followed.
 In particular, Texas ranchers began herding longhorns overland to meet a southern branch of the Transcontinental Railroad.
 This route, the Western Trail, passed through the region.
-At its peak in 1881 approximately 300,000 cattle, 7,000 horses, and 1,000 men moved up the trail.
+At its peak in 1881, approximately three hundred thousand cattle, seven thousand horses, and one thousand men moved up the trail.
 Altogether, more than 7 million cattle traveled the route during its operation.